Updated: Mar 21

 Cafe Presko, Edinburgh ©MDHarding

-I hope you have enjoyed reading and inspired to visit one of these lovely eateries or maybe all, here in Edinburgh.
+I hope you have enjoyed reading and are inspired to visit one of these lovely eateries or maybe all, here in Edinburgh.
 Where will your taste buds take you?
 Happy Travels:) x